Subrata2402/QuizBoux/README.md

 # QuizBoux
-It's a trivia answer bot for mimir and display.
+It's a trivia answer bot for mimir, display and HQ.